Back in May, we took my Mom out at one of our favorite restaurants in Calgary, the Coup.

 - 6 eggs

-- 1 tbsp extra virgin coconut oil or other cooking oil
+- 1 tablespoon extra virgin coconut oil or other cooking oil

 - 1 head kale, chopped